Blackboard

 Brooklyn Term Papers

-A final version is due on or before noon on the first day of exams, but must be on time.
+A final version is due on or before noon on the first day of exams, and must be on time.
 If a paper is late it will be dropped by one full grade for each day it is late.
 That is, 1 full grade for the first 24 hours, one full grade for the next etc. A paper may be submitted by e-mail in draft or final, BUT, the student is responsible for assuring that I receive it in a form which will open with proper formatting.
+I will respond promptly to any query if you are concerned about timely receipt.

-Please use footnotes rather than endnotes, and number pages.
+Please use footnotes rather than endnotes, and please number pages, especially in drafts, as I will key my comments to page numbers.

 Class Participation and Grading